flub78/multitenant/doc/code_generation.md

     php artisan mustache:generate --install table edit
     php artisan mustache:info calendar_events

 table is a database table name

-    mustache:generate process a template or a set of templates The compare option compares and displays the differences between the generated files and the one of the application the install options copies the generated files into the application mustache:info just dump the metadata about one table
+    mustache:generate process a template or a set of templates

+    The compare option compares and displays the differences between the generated files and the one of the application

+    the install options copies the generated files into the application

+    mustache:info just dump the metadata about one table

 # The mustache documentation

-# References

     https://faun.pub/dynamic-content-in-your-mails-using-mustache-9f3a660462ad
     https://github.com/bobthecow/mustache.php/wiki